SovereignCloudStack/calendar/README.md

 This repository contains various `yaml` files to announce public events, meetings and other interesting happenings of our [Sovereign Cloud Stack](https://scs.community) community.

-## Import public SCS communuty calendar
+## Import public SCS community calendar
 The public calendar is automatically published at <https://sovereigncloudstack.github.io/calendar/scs.ics>.
 We recommend importing the calendar with an iCalendar client like [Thunderbird](https://support.mozilla.org/en-US/kb/creating-new-calendars#w_on-the-network-connect-to-your-online-calendars).

 ## Development